 Consider the long list of Crimson alumni whose names you already know.
 U.S. Presidents Roosevelt ’1904 and Kennedy ’40.
 Legendary Pulitzer prize-winning journalists Anthony Lewis ’48, Nicholas D. Kristof ’81 (both of whom won it twice), Linda Greenhouse ’68, and David Sanger ’82.
 And titans of business, media, and technology, such as Microsoft CEO Steve Ballmer ’77, Washington Post Publisher Don Graham ’65, and Mad Money host Jim Cramer ’77, just to name a few.

 Still not sure?

 Come see for yourself!
-Our open houses will be at our building (14 Plympton St., just north of Adams House, and just south of Mass.
-Ave.) on January 29 and 31, at 7 PM.
+We will have three open houses this year at our building (14 Plympton St., just north of Adams House, and just south of Mass.
+Ave.):

 Worried that you won't be able to spend time on The Crimson because you think you'll need a paying job?
 We can help.
 The Crimson's Financial Aid Program offers limited but substantial compensation to staff members with demonstrated financial need.
 It's meant to ensure that students who would otherwise need a term-time job can be Crimson editors, and it's part of our efforts to make sure that all Harvard students have the opportunity to enjoy and learn from the experience of working here, regardless of their socioeconomic background.

 Any questions?
 Want more information?
-Don’t hesitate to contact Crimson President Derek G. Xiao (firstname.lastname@example.org) any and all questions about the program.
+Don’t hesitate to contact Crimson President Kristine E. Guillaume (firstname.lastname@example.org) with any and all questions about the program.